 Game worlds offer radically different versions and visions of reality.
 But can they help us address the complex issues of the digital age?
-Playbour: Roleplay Reality is asking questions in the medium of virtual environment.
-Amsterdam-based, Czech born performance-designers The Rodina held a performative lecture as a part of Coded Matter(s) lecture series at FIBER Weekend.
-The Rodina also designed a catalogue to the exhibition States of Play: Roleplay Reality, that took place in FACT in Liverpool.
+The video game Playbour: Roleplay Reality asks questions inside the virtual environment.
+Amsterdam-based, Czech-born performance designers, The Rodina, held a performative lecture as part of the Coded Matter(s) lecture series at a FIBER Weekends event.
+The duo also designed a catalogue for the exhibition States of Play: Roleplay Reality, that took place at FACT in Liverpool.

-FIBER Weekends 2018 is a new, decentralized art event about emerging developments in audiovisual art, electronic music, performances, creative coding, and advanced technologies.
-Designing "space" in virtual worlds is a concern for designers, architects, graphic designers.
-This space provides various ways of use and inspirations for critical thinking about the (real) world.
+FIBER Weekends 2018 is a new, decentralised art event dealing with emerging developments in audiovisual art, electronic music, performance, creative coding, and advanced technologies.
+Designing ‘space’ in virtual worlds is a concern for designers, architects, and graphic designers.
+This created space can be used in various ways and provides inspiration for critical thinking about the (real) world.

-Roleplay has existed for centuries — from reenactments, to modern improvisation theatre and tabletop games like Dungeons and Dragons.
+Roleplay has existed for centuries — from reenactments to modern improvisation theatre and tabletop games like Dungeons and Dragons.
 The power of roleplay could be said to exist in the encounter with the other.
-As we act and are acted upon during this encounter our sense of self and the other may shift.
-Roleplay in video games may vary from single to multiplayer, from text-based narratives to free-form interactions as part of non-linear plots in 3D.
+As we act and are acted upon during this encounter, our sense of self and the other may shift.
+Roleplay in video games can vary from single to multiplayers, from text-based narratives to free-form interactions as part of non-linear plots in 3D.

-Game worlds offer alternative versions and visions of reality, often perceived as a means of escape for the player, an immersion into another world.
-But, today, the 'make believe' is increasingly hard to separate from reality.
+These alternative worlds are often perceived as a means of escape for the player, an immersion into another sphere.
+But today, the make-believe is increasingly hard to separate from reality.
 Fact and fiction have always been blurred, but in our ‘post-truth’ era, how truth is established and by whom is increasingly murky.
 The virtual is also more intertwined with our bodies — from the smartphones to which we are so attached, to our online avatars and prosthetic devices.
-Interplay between real and virtual is inescapable.
+The interplay between the real and the virtual is inescapable.

-Especially in there post-pandemic times it is important to think about how shall we design and use our virtual world reality - using digital tools for all kinds of activities, the "gameworld" has come to our workplace, family and other businesses.
+Especially in these post-pandemic times, it is important to think about how to design and use our virtual-world reality.
+Using digital tools for all kinds of activities, the ‘gameworld’ has entered our workplace, our family and elsewhere.